-Once you’ve identified a role, please complete this Volunteer Profile Application to let us know a little about you.
-Email Community Relations Director, Carol Roth at email@example.com and we’ll contact you within two weeks.
+Once you’ve identified a role, please download and save this Volunteer Profile Application then fill it out and attach to an email to Savannah Smith at Savannah.Smith@SafeAlliance.org and we’ll contact you within two weeks.

 Thank you again for considering Safe Alliance for a volunteer role!

 The Clyde and Ethel Dickson Domestic Violence Shelter

 The Clyde & Ethel Dickson Domestic Violence Shelter is located on a five-acre site in West Charlotte.
 It offers 80 beds and will provide triage services in addition to longer-term care.

 We are looking for help in the kitchen to prepare, serve and clean up from meals.
 We serve three meals a day to our residents, so lots of teams are needed!

 Questions?
 Contact us at Kitchen@SafeAlliance.org